chiskien/datastructures-and-algorithms/src/main/java/chiskien/datastructures_algorithms/README.md

 - Data Structures and Algorithms in Java 2nd Edition.
 - Elements of Programming Interviews in Java
-- Algorithms (Princeton)
+- Algorithms (Princeton, Videos)
-- Introducing to Algorithms (MIT Open courseware)
+- Introducing to Algorithms (MIT Open coursewar, Youtube Playlists)
 - Introducing to Algorithms 4th Edition.

 ## Chapter 1: Overview of DSA